Dom-com/run-buddy/README.md

 # run-buddy
-an update making the run buddy site assessible to all.
+an update making the run buddy site assessable to all.